Chickenstew/Reasonable-Quests-for-Made-In-Abyss-BSFD/README.md

 <details>
   <summary>Reasonable Quests Neuron Activation</summary>
   Same as the EX version, but has all the guild quests unlocked at Red Whistle.
+  Thank you to Mausmen and Void for the idea.
 </details>

 <details>